ISSN: 3079-174X

 Results and discussion may be in a single section as “Results and Discussion” or if necessary, can be split into separate “Results” and “Discussion” sections.
 Present your results in a logical sequence in the text, tables and figures.
 Do not repeat in the text all the data given in the tables and figures rather than emphasize only important observations.
 Also avoid repeated information that already existed in the "Introduction" section.
 Discussion should be logical and results must be discussed in the light of previous literature justifying your findings.
 Summarize the findings without repeating the data in results section.
 Relate your observations to important relevant studies; point out the implications of the results and their limitations.

-Conclusions should be given in a separate heading and briefly state the major findings of the study.
+Conclusion should be given in a separate heading and briefly state the major findings of the study.

 Acknowledgments